' Children and Bankruptcy - Law Offices of Robert M. Geller

 The majority of property your child uses won’t even be an issue in bankruptcy.
 Bankruptcy trustees have no interest in children’s furniture or clothing or toys because there’s little to no value in these things.
 Bank accounts, on the other hand, are a different story.
 You’ll need to carefully work with your bankruptcy attorney to protect any money that’s invested in an account that belongs to your child.

-A trust in your child’s name is not considered part of your bankruptcy, even if you happen to be the custodian of the trust.
-That money legally belongs to your child and nobody else, even if he or she must wait until a certain age to access it.
+A trust in your child’s name is not considered part of your bankruptcy.
+This is true even if you happen to be the custodian of the trust.
+That money legally belongs to your child and nobody else.
+However, in many cases, they must wait until a certain age to access it.

 It should be noted, though, if you transfer money into your child’s bank account that was originally your property, it can still be accessed by the bankruptcy trustee.
 As a matter of fact, a transfer such as this could be considered bankruptcy fraud and result in the denial of your bankruptcy.